 If we are trying to avoid home bias, we should think about how we are representing good geographical diversification and try not to focus on the firms on home soil.

-There are options for investors looking for broad exposure to emerging market economies like the iShares MSCI Emerging Markets ETF or the Vanguard FTSE Emerging Markets ETF.
-Some investors only want passive funds so these could fit the bill.
+There are options for investors looking for broad exposure to emerging market economies like the iShares MSCI Emerging Markets ETF.
+Some investors only want passive funds so type of fund could fit the bill.

 The country weightings won’t suit everyone though.
 It might be that you actually want much more exposure to opportunities in China or, if you already have China well-represented in your portfolio, holding an ETF with over a third of its assets allocated to the country might not be attractive.